usnistgov/oscal-xproc3/tutorial/xproc-links.md

 The additional community steps are defined by documents linked from the [XProc Specification landing page](https://xproc.org/specifications.html).

-XProc is defined by a [https://www.w3.org/community/xproc-next/](W3C community group).
+XProc is defined by a [W3C community group](https://www.w3.org/community/xproc-next/).

 ### Schemas for XProc 3.0